Could new Champions League format lead to new name on trophy despite virus worry? - France 24

 - The downside -

-But from Messi, Lewandowski and Kylian Mbappe to Neymar and Kevin De Bruyne, some of the finest talent around will be on display in Lisbon.
+But in Lionel Messi, Lewandowski, Kylian Mbappe, Neymar and Kevin De Bruyne, some of the finest talent around will be on display in Lisbon.

 It is just a shame the champions will be crowned in an empty stadium.